Northlend Tundra

 Nalgorac

 The remains of Hellkeep Mountain, once a mighty fortress, now lie in ruin.
-It was here that the great Iverloft ripped free from its foundations and took flight, leaving behind a gaping pit that now serves as a dark maw to the Hive.
-The cold, grey mountain is riddled with cracks and tunnels, where the Infected Dolanth—horrible, twisted creatures—crawl within, their presence poisoning the land.
+It was here that the great Iverloft ripped free from its foundations and took flight, leaving behind a gaping pit that now serves as a dark gateway to the Hive.
+The cold, grey mountain is riddled with cracks and fissures, where the infected dolanth make their filthy nests and poison the nearby land.
+Shattered fragments of the mountain’s peak still hover around the cavern's edge, floating like tiny island motes caught in the grip of strange, otherworldly magics.
+The once-proud summit now stands like a giant broken grave.

-In the shadow of this desolation, the mountain has come to be known as Nalgorac—a name given by the fallen elven caravans who sought refuge here.
+In the shadow of this desolation, the mountain has come to be known as Nalgorac, a name given by the fallen elven caravans who sought refuge here.
 After the destruction of their homeland in Felshire, these nomadic tribes of elves immigrated north, fleeing the ravages of their curse and persecution.
 Feared and ostracized as dangerous outsiders, they found solace in the isolation of the tundra surrounding the mountain, building communities at its foot.
-There, in the shadow of the ruined Hellkeep, they forged a new life in relative peace, though their presence remains a constant source of tension and unease for the few neighboring inhabitants of the tundra
+There, in the shadow of the ruined Hellkeep, they forged a new life in relative peace, though their presence remains a constant source of tension and unease for the few neighboring inhabitants of the tundra.

 The Loom

-Nestled in a magical valley high in the mountains on the outskirts of the Plains of Avarice lies The Loom, an arcane sanctuary protected by a vigilant spirit named Hemo.
+In a magical valley high in the mountains on the outskirts of the Plains of Avarice lies The Loom, an arcane sanctuary protected by a vigilant spirit named Hemo.
 The valley derives its name from its nature: a confluence of all the ley lines of Crudilex, crossing and intertwining in a single location.
 These braided lines form an invisible tapestry of untamed magic, a phenomenon often called the Golden Weave.
+The Loom exists as a snapshot locked in time, untouched by the calamities of the Day of Dawn.
+Unlike the fractured and unstable ley lines beyond its borders, the flow of magical essence here remains as steady and abundant as those glory days of old, an illusion sustained by Hemo.

 Sanroko's End

-Today, Sanroko’s End is just one more wound in the war between humanity and the wild forces of Crudilex.
+Today, Sanroko’s End is just one more scar in the war between humanity and the wild forces of Crudilex.
 The site has been memorialized by the construction of a great bridge that reconnects the shattered tracks, completing the railway that links the inner countries of the Plains of Avarice.
 The bridge stands as a tribute to the countless lives lost in the explosion, their names etched into its iron supports, forever carried by the cold winds of the tundra.

 The Sanroko-II Crossnational Express